Halloween Party Fundraiser… with a Twist

-When you find yourself in house full of people paying big bucks to dress the town lineman as a French maid or fairy princess, then you know it isn’t an ordinary fundraiser.
+When you find yourself at a Halloween party full of people paying big bucks to dress the town tough guy as a fairy princess, then you know it isn’t an ordinary Rotary fundraiser.

 Desperate Times Lead to a Brilliant Fundraiser

 Ed Gallagher and his wife Karin-Susan Breitlauch are known for their fun Halloween parties.
 In fact, they have been embracing the holiday for more than 25 years.
 Little did they know one day two years ago, that it was Halloween and their creativity that would avert disaster.

 Gallagher and Breitlauch had been fundraising for Operation Warm as part of the West End Rotary Club’s project.
 Breitlauch, by the way, happens to be the Rotary 7410 district governor, with jurisdiction over 43 clubs within the district.
 The club’s go to fundraiser in years past was an October car show.
 Entrance to the show raised funds for brand new coats for local children in need.

 Unfortunately, two years ago, Mother Nature had other plans.
 “It snowed that day, in October,” Gallagher says.
 “It snowed just enough to destroy the show, so we didn’t raise anything.”

 Not wanting to disappoint the kids who were looking forward to a warm winter in their new coats, the husband and wife team knew they needed to think fast.
 “My wife and I had to figure out how we could raise the money,” he says.
 It was then that they decided to use their annual party and turn it into an adult Halloween fundraiser.

 “We called everyone up, all of our friends, and asked them to bring costumes,” he says.
 “We told everyone to show in street clothes, and that they could bid to put someone else in a costume.”
 There is a $10 “entry fee” to participate.
 After that, guests make bids to dress other guests of their choosing.
 No one can be “bought” for less than $100.